learnk8s/learnk8s.io/src/templating/content.md

 In the example above, you can't customise the name of the container or the name of the Pod.

-With both `yq` and kustomize you could have find a way to change them, but not with Helm.
+If you want to do so, you should introduce more variables such as `{{ .Values.image_name }}` and `{{ .Values.pod_name }}` and add them to the `values.yaml`.

+The bottom line is, unless it's wrapped into `{{ }}`, you cannot change any value.

-Also, Helm doesn't understand YAML.
+Also, Helm doesn't _really_ understand YAML.

-Helm uses the Go templating engine which only replaces values.
+Helm uses the [Go templating engine](https://golang.org/pkg/text/template/) which only replaces values.

 Hence, you could generate invalid YAML with Helm.

+Helm is usually a popular choice because you can share and discover [charts — collection of Kubernetes resources](https://helm.sh/docs/topics/charts/).

+But, when it comes to templating, it's a poor choice.

+## Other configuration tools

 There are many other tools that are designed to augment or replace YAML in Kubernetes.

 The following list has some of the more interesting approaches:

-1. Cue is a configuration language that doesn't limit itself to Kubernetes.
+1. [Cue is a configuration language](https://cuelang.org/) that doesn't limit itself to Kubernetes.
 Instead it can generate configuration for APIs, database schemas, etc.
+1. [jk](https://github.com/jkcfg/jk) is a data templating tool designed to help writing structured configuration files.
+1. [jsonnet](https://jsonnet.org/) is a data templating language similar to Cue.
+1. [Dhall](https://github.com/dhall-lang/dhall-lang) is a programmable configuration language.
+1. [Skycfg](https://github.com/stripe/skycfg) is an extension library for the Starlark language that adds support for constructing Protocol Buffer messages (and hence Kubernetes resources).

+The bottom line is that all of the above tools require you to learn one more language (or DSL) to handle configuration.

+_If you have to introduce a new language, why not introducing a **real** language that perhaps you already use?_

 ## Summary

+When you manage multiple environments and multiple teams, it's natural to look for strategies to parametrise your deployments.

+And templating your Kubernetes definitions, it's the next logical choise to avoid repeating yourself and standardise your practices.

+There're several options to template YAML some of them treat it as a string.

+You should avoid tools that don't understand YAML because they requires to pay extra care on things such as identation, escaping, etc.

+Instead you should look for tools that can mangle YAML such as [`yq`](https://mikefarah.github.io/yq/) or [kustomize](https://kustomize.io/).

+The other option at your disposal is to use your programming language of choice to create the objects and then serialise them into YAML or JSON.

+You can find the [a few example on how to create Kubernetes YAML in Java, Go, Python, C# in this repository](https://github.com/learnk8s/templating-kubernetes).

+That's all!

+A special thanks goes to:

+- [Daniel Weibel](https://medium.com/@weibeld) who offered excellent feedback on this article and contributed with the Go and Python translation for the example.
+- [Salman Iqbal](https://twitter.com/soulmaniqbal) who translated the snippets into C#.
+- [Mauricio _Salaboy_ Salatino](https://salaboy.com/) who translated the snippets into Java.